Bryson-Rice/Powerpoint-from-excel/README.md

 But I wanted to use that idea as a learning opportunity to improve my python skills.
 So now there is this fancy python script to slove a super niche problem.

-Usage: 'python3 PowerPoint-Extractor.py -f FILE -o OUTPUT-FOLDER'
+Usage: `python3 PowerPoint-Extractor.py -f FILE -o OUTPUT-FOLDER`